Zysun2002/Renderer-Alberta/README.md

 This renderer is for learning purpose.
 You can use this project to learn how to build a Python renderer from scratch.

-The renderer is a expension of seceral fantastic tutorials ([rasterization](https://github.com/ssloy/tinyrenderer), [ray tracing](https://raytracing.github.io/)) on computer graphics and rendering.
-Besides including all the features introduced in his tutorial, the **advance** made in this version is:
-Along with all the features from his tutorial, this version has made some advancements:

-1. Implemented in Python: I chose Python for this renderer because I plan to integrate it with other rendering techniques, like neural rendering, in the future.
-Plus, it's easier for me to work with non-graphics features in Python since I'm more familiar with it.
-2. Multiple Object Support: This renderer can now handle scenes with multiple objects.
+The renderer is an expension of several fantastic tutorials on [rasterization](https://github.com/ssloy/tinyrenderer) and [ray tracing](https://raytracing.github.io/).I chose Python for this renderer because I plan to integrate it with other rendering techniques, like neural rendering, in the future.
+Plus, it's easier for me to work with non-graphics features in Python.
+This renderer can also support multiple objects, MTL format and some othter features not included in the above-mentioned tutorials.
-3. Support for OBJ and MTL Formats: I've added support for OBJ and MTL file formats since these are widely available online, allowing the renderer to work with more 3D assets."
-4. Another pipeline based on ray-tracing is also supported now.

 Though implemented using python, the renderer does not rely on high-level graphics library during rendering process.
 I gain fundamental knowledge about rendering and computer graphics during building my renderer step by step.